AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test-writing/test-modularity.md

 #### Deduction

-This is the next step up in difficulty from the above method, as it involves searching through the Magento codebase.
+This is the next step up in difficulty from the above method, as it involves searching through the Adobe Commerce or Magento Open Source codebase.

 Take the `Add Attribute` button for example.
-The button has an `id="addAttribute"` and since we know Magento uses XML to declare much of its layout/CSS properties we can start by searching only `*.xml` files.
+The button has an `id="addAttribute"` and since we know Adobe Commerce and Magento Open Source uses XML to declare much of its layout/CSS properties we can start by searching only `*.xml` files.

 Searching through the codebase for `"addAttribute"` in `xml` files leads to four different files: